 MILLER: The Communists, yes.
-I also knew the SAVAK (National Organization for Intelligence and Security) people who were hunting them down, arresting them and killing them.
+I also knew the SAVAK (National Organization for Intelligence and Security) people who were hunting them down, arresting them and torturing them and killing them.

-Q: How efficient - and appreciated is really the wrong word - was the SAVAK, or present at that time in Isfahan?
+Q: How efficient -- and appreciated is really the wrong word -- was the SAVAK, or present at that time in Isfahan?

-MILLER: It was a very big presence, partially because SAVAK at that point was led by a Bakhtiari General.
-Timor Bakhtiar was head of SAVAK, and he came from Isfahan or in the mountains near Isfahan.
-He was a Bakhtiari.
-Yes, General Timor Bakhtiar was head of SAVAK and he was considered a rival for the Shah for power because he was a player and could easily have deposed the Shah, given certain events and the attitude of the Americans and the British.
-The Americans and the British kept very close touch with SAVAK since they were the main training group for the secret police and supplied their equipment.
-We had a CIA (Central Intelligence Agency) officer in Isfahan.
+MILLER: It was a very big presence, partially because the national SAVAK organization at that point was led by a Bakhtiari General.
+Teymur Bakhtiar was head of SAVAK, and he came from Isfahan or more precisely the villages in the mountains near Isfahan.
+He was a Bakhtiari tribal leader.
+Yes, General Teymur Bakhtiar was head of SAVAK and he was considered a possible rival for the Shah for power because he was a big player in the game of power and could have worked to depose the Shah, given certain events and the attitude of the Americans and the British.
+The Americans and the British kept very close touch with SAVAK.
+The Americans and British intelligence services were the main training groups for the secret police and supplied the equipment.
+We had a CIA (Central Intelligence Agency) officer in our consulate in Isfahan.